A New Planning Process for the Moosehead Lake Region

 In the years since the Concept Plan was approved, there has been no development, but more than 360,000 acres of additional habitat are now protected from most development in perpetuity by easements.
 Almost 30,000 acres were transferred to the Appalachian Mountain Club and the Bureau of Parks and Lands for permanent protection.
 To mitigate environmental impacts of development, Plum Creek/Weyerhaeuser also paid $1 million to the Bureau of Parks and Lands for the construction and maintenance of hiking trails.

-When the Concept Plan was terminated in July 2020, most of the land previously designated for development temporarily became a General Management (M-GN) subdistrict, which is intended for forestry and agricultural activities but permits some commercial and residential development.
-The exceptions are a few pockets of protection subdistrict and three acres designated for a camp that is zoned differently.
+Weyerhaeuser announced in September 2019 that it intended to “terminate” the Concept Plan.
+That decision was made official by the LUPC in July 2020.
+Although Weyerhaeuser still owns the land, the LUPC was required, according to the Comprehensive Land Use Plan, to designate appropriate replacement zoning since the Concept Plan was terminated.
+Most of the land previously designated for development temporarily became a General Management (M-GN) subdistrict, which is intended for forestry and agricultural activities but permits some commercial and residential development.
+The exceptions were a few pockets of protection subdistricts and three acres designated for a camp that is zoned differently.

 NRCM’s Priorities for the Process